stefanpejcic/dev.openpanel.com/docs/cli/backup.md

 #### Update

-The `update` parameter allows you to change backuo settings.
+The `update` parameter allows you to change backup settings.

 ```bash